lite-xl/lite-xl.github.io/docs/setup/windows.md

 ??? warning "32-bit version of Lite XL is not actively tested for bugs."
     Due to a lack of testers, we've only been able to test whether the code can compile on a 32-bit system.
-    This does not mean that Lite XL may run correctly.
+    Lite XL may not run correctly on these systems.

 ## Custom title bar

 Windows users may notice that the title bar (window decoration) does not follow device theme.
-This is a known [upstream issue][5] related to SDL, so we are not planning to fix it.
+This is a known [upstream issue][5] related to SDL.

-In the meantime, there are two alternatives:
+In the meantime, there are a few workarounds:

-1. Enable custom title bar by setting `config.borderless` to `true` in `init.lua`.
+1. Enable the custom title bar by setting `config.borderless` to `true` in `init.lua`.
    The custom title bar will follow Lite XL's color scheme.
-2. Install [immersive-title][6].
+2. Install the [immersive-title][6] plugin.
    This approach will preserve Windows' title bar while having the correct appearance on theme change.
-   However, it is a workaround to the original issue.

 The first option can be enabled with the following steps.

-=== "init.lua"
+=== "User Module"

     ```lua
     local config = require "core.config"